×

 Post-separation abuse can manifest in stalking, harassment, financial control, and legal intimidation.
 Some abusers flood their exes with excessive messages, make false allegations in court, or refuse to provide child support, all in an effort to destabilize the survivor’s life.
 Others use children as pawns, attempting to alienate them from the other parent or coaching them to deliver manipulative messages.

 Research confirms that these tactics take a significant toll.
 Women who co-parent with abusive ex-partners report chronic fear, emotional distress, and legal exhaustion.
-Children caught in the middle of ongoing parental conflict also suffer deeply, often experiencing anxiety, behavioral issues, and long-term emotional harm.
+Children caught in the middle of ongoing parental conflict also suffer deeply.
+Studies show that high-frequency parental conflict significantly increases the risk of anxiety, depression, and behavioral problems in children.

-Why Traditional Co-Parenting Doesn’t Work in Abusive Situations
+Why Traditional Co-Parenting Does Not Work in Abusive Situations

-Co-parenting is built on trust, communication, and mutual respect, qualities that don’t exist in an abusive dynamic.
+Co-parenting is built on trust, communication, and mutual respect, qualities that do not exist in an abusive dynamic.
 In healthy co-parenting arrangements, both parents work together, make shared decisions, and prioritize their child’s well-being.
 But when one parent is abusive, this level of cooperation is unrealistic and dangerous.

 Abusers do not change unless they actively seek treatment.
 Without intervention, they will continue to manipulate, control, and undermine their former partner, using co-parenting as a tool to maintain power.
 This creates a harmful and exhausting dynamic, putting both the survivor and children at ongoing risk.

-Courts must carefully evaluate the severity and frequency of past abuse before enforcing any co-parenting arrangement.
-Certain red flags signal that traditional co-parenting is not possible:
+New Jersey courts must carefully evaluate the severity and frequency of past abuse before enforcing any co-parenting arrangement.
+The following red flags signal that traditional co-parenting is not safe or possible:

-When these behaviors are present, survivors must explore alternative parenting strategies.
-Strategies that prioritize safety, reduce conflict, and prevent further harm.
+When these behaviors are present, survivors must explore alternative parenting strategies that prioritize safety, reduce conflict, and prevent further harm.

-Parallel Parenting May Be a Safer Alternative to Co-Parenting with an Abuser
+Parallel Parenting: A Safer Alternative to Co-Parenting with an Abuser

-Parallel parenting offers a structured alternative to co-parenting with an abuser.
+Parallel parenting offers a structured alternative for those co-parenting with an abuser.
 It allows both parents to remain involved in their child’s life while minimizing direct contact and reducing conflict.

 Key elements of parallel parenting include: